The Tenth Planet

 Me: What?

 Sue: They’re Cybermen.
 They’re as hard as nails.
-They don’t need a poncy cape.
+They wouldn’t need a poncy cape.

-Me: He’s not cold!
+Me: He isn’t cold!
 He’s trying to disguise himself!

 Sue: That’s even more ridiculous.
 Look at the size of him!
 He’s a silver giant in a tiny cape!
 It’s absurd.

-Me: This is one of the series most celebrated and significant cliffhangers and all you can talk about is a ****ing cape.
-I don’t know why I bother sometimes.
+Me: This is one of Doctor Who’s most celebrated cliffhangers, and all you can talk about is a ****ing cape.
+I don’t know why I bother.

 Sue: Don’t blame me.
 I didn’t write it.